-Nikko is renowned for the koyo, or autumn leaves season so this is an optimal time to go.
-The colour around the river and surrounding hillside is spectacular.
+Nikko is renowned for the Koyo, or autumn leaves season so this is an optimal time to go.
+The colour around the river and the surrounding hillside are spectacular.
 The leaves colour up a little earlier up here than in Tokyo so it’s an opportunity to see the change of season if it works better for your itinerary.

 There’s snow on the ground in Kinugawa Onsen during winter and you can enjoy the unique experience of soaking in the steaming onsen while the snow settles on the ground around you.
 Most of the outdoor activities are closed for the winter season and expect transport schedules and opening hours at attractions to be reduced.

 Finding your way around Kinugawa Onsen